kanelee1/NFL-Player-Stat-Webscraper-V2/README.md

 - Uses selenium webdriver (Firefox) to scrape multiple dynamic webpage tables
 - Creates individual csv files for each NFL player category
 - Adjust 'max_rows' to change the number of rows scraped per table (D/ST only has 32 rows)

 ## Installation
-- Windows: in console, 'pip install selenium' before running
+In console, 'pip install selenium' before running
-- Mac:
-- Linux:

 ## Usage
 - Simply run main.py and the program will create and update individual csv files for interpretation
 ## Structure and Components